coruscateor/act_rs/README.md

 ## Pipelining

-Another potential benefit of actors is that they can be used to help you setup pipelines.
+Actors can be used to help you setup pipelines.

 You would setup a pipeline to divide work into stages which potentially would be performed on different threads depending on what kind of actors you chose among other things.